 Try and avoid swimming or tanning.

-In case of excessive swelling, bleeding, or pain, you should visit the piercer/doctor immediately to prevent further complications and dangers.
+In case of excessive swelling, bleeding, or pain, you should visit the piercer or your physician.